Uveitis: Immunological factors

-Onset of uveitis can broadly be described as a failure of the ocular immune system and the disease results from inflammation and tissue destruction.
+The onset of uveitis can be described as a failure of the ocular immune system, and the disease results from inflammation and tissue destruction.
 Uveitis is driven by the Th17 T cell sub-population that bear T-cell receptors specific for proteins found in the eye.
 These are often not deleted centrally whether due to ocular antigen not being presented in the thymus (therefore not negatively selected) or a state of anergy is induced to prevent self targeting.

 Autoreactive T cells must normally be held in check by the suppressive environment produced by microglia and dendritic cells in the eye.
 These cells produce large amounts of TGF beta and other suppressive cytokines, including IL-10, to prevent damage to the eye by reducing inflammation and causing T cells to differentiate to inducible T reg cells.
-Innate immune stimulation by bacteria and cellular stress is normally suppressed by myeloid suppression while inducible Treg cells prevent activation and clonal expansion of the autoreactive Th1 and Th17 cells that possess potential to cause damage to the eye.
+Innate immune stimulation by bacteria and cellular stress is normally suppressed by myeloid suppression, while inducible Treg cells prevent activation and clonal expansion of the autoreactive Th1 and Th17 cells that possess the potential to cause damage to the eye.

-Whether through infection or other causes, this balance can be upset and autoreactive T cells allowed to proliferate and migrate to the eye.
+Whether through infection or other causes, this balance can be disrupted, and autoreactive T cells proliferate and migrate to the eye.
 Upon entry to the eye, these cells may be returned to an inducible Treg state by the presence of IL-10 and TGF-beta from microglia.
 Failure of this mechanism leads to neutrophil and other leukocyte recruitment from the peripheral blood through IL-17 secretion.
 Tissue destruction is mediated by non-specific macrophage activation and the resulting cytokine cascades.
 Serum TNF-α is significantly elevated in cases while IL-6 and IL-8 are present in significantly higher quantities in the aqueous humour in patients with both quiescent and active uveitis.
-These are inflammatory markers that non-specifically activate local macrophages causing tissue damage.
+These are inflammatory markers that non-specifically activate local macrophages, causing tissue damage.

 Genetic factors

-The cause of non-infectious uveitis is unknown but there are some strong genetic factors that predispose disease onset including HLA-B27 and the PTPN22 genotype.
+The cause of non-infectious uveitis is unknown, but some strong genetic factors predispose disease onset, including HLA-B27 and the PTPN22 genotype.

 Infectious agents

-Recent evidence has pointed to reactivation of herpes simplex, varicella zoster and other viruses as important causes of developing what was previously described as idiopathic anterior uveitis.
+Recent evidence has pointed to reactivation of herpes simplex, varicella zoster, and other viruses as important causes of developing what was previously described as idiopathic anterior uveitis.
 Bacterial infection is another significant contributing factor in developing uveitis.

 Diagnosis

 Uveitis is assessed as part of a dilated eye exam.
 Diagnosis includes dilated fundus examination to rule out posterior uveitis, which presents with white spots across the retina along with retinitis and vasculitis.

-Laboratory testing is usually used to diagnose specific underlying diseases, including rheumatologic tests (e.g. antinuclear antibody, rheumatoid factor) and serology for infectious diseases (Syphilis, Toxoplasmosis, Tuberculosis).
+Laboratory testing is usually used to diagnose specific underlying diseases, including rheumatologic tests (e.g., antinuclear antibody, rheumatoid factor) and serology for infectious diseases (Syphilis, Toxoplasmosis, Tuberculosis).

 Major histocompatibility antigen testing may be performed to investigate genetic susceptibility to uveitis.
 The most common antigens include HLA-B27, HLA-A29 (in birdshot chorioretinopathy) and HLA-B51 (in Behçet disease).

-Radiology X-ray may be used to show coexisting arthritis and chest X-ray may be helpful in sarcoidosis.
+Radiology X-ray may be used to show coexisting arthritis, and chest X-ray may be helpful in sarcoidosis.